yinj66/yinj66.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year BA/MA student in Mathematics and a BA in Philosophy and Religion at Boston University (BU).
+I am a fourth-year B.A./M.A. in Mathematics and B.A. in Philosophy and Religion student at Boston University (BU).
 My research interests include fractal geometry, theoretical computer science, and theoretical machine learning.